DivyanshuSaxena/Yinsh-Bot/README.md

 3. Number of rows that are not flippable in the next move :heavy_check_mark:
 4. Number of opponent rows that are not flippable in the next move [Both self and opponent] :heavy_check_mark:
 5. A ring sharing a row of opponent markers
-6. Number of blocked self rings
+6. Number of blocked self rings (and opponent rings) :heavy_check_mark:
 7. Corner Occupancy

 ## Weights of Features